EVA-3D/eva-main/docs/getting_started.md

 # Getting started

+??? question "Just here for the files?"

+    In that case navigate to [heat inserts](/heat_insert) or [hex nuts](/hex_nuts) sections.

 EVA might look intimidating at first but it's really not, sure the BOMs are complicated and you need to learn yourself around all this but think about it like this:

+## Printing

+TODO: make the render showing the print orientation

+As for print settings I made them work for up to a 0.5 nozzle, although you might need to enable thin walls detection in your slicer then printing with a 0.5 nozzle.
+Aside from that you want ~1mm of perimeters (i.e. 2 perimeters with a 0.55mm perimeter width, or 3 perimeters with a 0.45mm perimeter width).
+As for infill 15% is enough.

 ## Printer compatibility